cmhl93/course-crib-sheet/git-a-developer-job.md

 ## Git Branches

-    git branch -> will list all the branches in the repo "master" branch as the...
+  * git branch -> will list all the branches in the repo
+    * "master" branch as the...
       primary, main, live, production
       ...version of our project

-    Create a new branch for each new feature of our project
+  * Create a new branch for each new feature of our project

-    How to create a new branch
+  * How to create a new branch
-      need clean directory
+    * need clean directory
-        git status
+      `git status`
-      remove file from staging area:
+    * remove file from staging area:
-        git reset <path to file>
+      `git reset <path to file>`

-      git branch <name of branch>
+      `git branch <name of branch>`

-      Star next to branch - current branch we're working in
+      * Star next to branch - current branch we're working in

-    Switch branch (Checkout)
+  * Switch branch (Checkout)
-      git checkout count-to-ten
+      `git checkout count-to-ten`

-    Merge changes in one branch to master branch -switch back to master
+  * Merge changes in one branch to master branch
+    * switch back to master
-        git merge <name of branch>
+      `git merge <name of branch>`
-      -commits from other branch will show after merge and push
+      * commits from other branch will show after merge and push

-    Merge through GitHub
+  * Merge through GitHub
-      -small change, stage and commit files in one line git commit -am 'Message'
+    * small change, stage and commit files in one line
+      ```
+      git commit -am 'Message'
       git push origin <name of branch>
+      ```
-      Open a pull request, assign to another developer for review Merge pull request
+    * Open a pull request, assign to another developer for review `Merge pull request`

-      git pull master
+      `git pull master`

+     * Delete locally
+      `git branch -d <name of branch>`

+      * Delete remote
-      git branch -d <name of branch> (Delete locally) git push origin --delete <name of branch> (Delete remote)
+       `git push origin --delete <name of branch>`

-      Create and switch to branch in one move: git checkout -b <name of branch>
+      * Create and switch to branch in one move:
+        `git checkout -b <name of branch>`

-      Merge branch into master
+      * Merge branch into master
-        git merge our-features --no-ff
+        * git merge our-features --no-ff
-          esc
+          * esc
-          wq
+          * wq
-          Enter
+          * Enter

-          Creates a dedicated commit in your repo's history
+        * Creates a dedicated commit in your repo's history

 ## Automated Sprites